serpheroth/QtCreator-EasyMotion/README.md

 QEasyMotion
 ===========

-A EasyMotion plugin for Qt Creator
+An EasyMotion plugin for Qt Creator